robert-zaremba/robert-zaremba.github.io/2018/02/06/doers__coachers_and_product_managers.rst

     This post has been brewing as I interact with more and more companies struggling to define (and scale) product “management” in increasingly complex organizations.

 Personally I can't agree more.
-We need more clearly defined roles and doers.
+We need more clearly defined roles and more *doers*.

 .. more::

-Many project manager acts as a middle man.
-Instead of empowering and training the team enterprises create "magically fill the completely unreasonable and scattered roles.
+Many project managers act as a middle man.
+Instead of empowering and training the team, enterprises create completely unreasonable and scattered roles.

 Let me put my statement here: